Security.

 • Single sign-on for internal systems wherever supported.

-• Multi-factor authentication required for access to production systems and sensitive internal tooling.
+• Multi-factor authentication required for production systems and sensitive tooling.

-• Role-based access control with the principle of least privilege.
+• Role-based access on the principle of least privilege.

-• Prompt revocation of access on role change or separation.
+• Access revoked promptly on role change or separation.

 Data protection